erosDiffusion/ComfyUI-enricos-nodes/README.md

 - you need to run it once to see images in the compositor as first run is somewhat bugged
 - you can only have 1 in the tree...
 - only tested in a portable comfy with no additional nodes (version is from around june 2024 before gui revamp)
+- known issue: for some reason the first load does won't make the red box change size when you type or slide (it should)
+- known issue: first run might not show images in the editor, if so, reload with browser reload and re-run it should be ok.

 far from perfect, but hey.. it did not exist before and maybe you can still enjoy it for simple use cases.